vbrfgd/Stalker_Anomaly_GAMMA_Retirement_Tasks/README.md

 That's why I "made this mod" (by stealing a bunch of codes from other GAMMA mods).
 The mod should add a type of new fetch quest that requires 200,000 roubles and one high-tier artifact to help people leave the zone: a retiring merc, an ecologist left for Ph.D., or a bandit running from Sultan.
 Either way, they will not need their weapons anymore and left them for you as a reward.

+## Changelogs

+7/12/2023: Add a version where gun rewards are always in 100% condition.
+Located in versions/Full condition guns.

+## Instruction

 1. Install

 First thing first, it goes without saying that you should backup your saves before installing.
 This is a simple mod, it will not set your PC on fire (probably), but it never hurt to be careful.